£8m of charitable funds lost to fraud – here’s how to beat the con artists

 It might seem like a buzzword, but automation can help charities save time and money on a number of day-to-day tasks – not least fraud prevention.
 In fact, powerful automation tools can enable charities to put robust workflows in place that would otherwise be impossible.

 With IRIS Financials’ leading purchasing and procurement software, you can set up automated workflows that filter invoices and purchase orders through to the appropriate staff members for approval depending on a range of factors, such as overall value.
 This makes it impossible for rogue purchases to slip through the net and stops fraudsters in their tracks.

-What’s more, as IRIS Financials is built around unified ledger technology, you only have to manage a single ledger and can drill down into your financial data to find out exactly how your funds are being used.
-There’s no ambiguous GL codes to figure out, so everything’s easy to understand.
+What’s more, our robust not for profit accounting software is built around unified ledger technology, you only have to manage a single ledger and can drill down into your financial data to find out exactly how your funds are being used.
+There are no ambiguous GL codes to figure out, so everything’s easy to understand.

 With upcoming support for automated invoice matching, your anti-fraud measures can be fully automated by the IRIS Financials software suite.
-If you’d like to combat financial fraud, visit the IRIS Financials website to find out more.
+If you’d like to combat financial fraud, check out IRIS Financials to find out more.